-Important: This is where you need to step up and do some research.
+This is where you need to step up and do some research.
 Most recruiters don’t have the time to hold your hand through the application process.
 Spending time on your end will make it easier for your recruiter to work with you to help you get a waiver.
-Remember, each recruiter is different, and most are willing to work with you if you are willing to work with them.
+Every recruiter is different, and most are willing to work with you if you are willing to work with them.
 And helping them with their job shows you are dedicated and motivated to join the military.

 Some Medical Conditions Aren’t Eligible for Waivers

-I wish I could tell you that all you had to do to get a waiver approved was fill out a form, tell the military you are a hard worker, and get a couple character references.
+I wish I could tell you that all you had to do to get a waiver approved was fill out a form, tell the military you are a hard worker and get a couple character references.
 Unfortunately, that isn’t the case.

 I won’t try to list all the medical conditions for which you cannot receive a waiver, because it is extensive.
-Some common maladies include having a history of asthma, ADD (if taking certain medications), diabetes, drug dependency, severe nut allergies (especially peanuts), problems with certain organs, certain skin conditions, and much more.
+Some common maladies include having a history of asthma, ADD (if taking certain medications), diabetes, drug dependency, severe nut allergies (especially peanuts), problems with certain organs, certain skin conditions and more.
 The best thing to do is download a copy of the DODI mentioned above, and research your medical conditions.

-Again: there are some conditions for which there are no waivers.
+Again: There are some conditions for which there are no waivers.

 Applying for a Medical Waiver to Join the Military

 Once you get your 2807-2 back from MEPS and you look through the TDQ(s) or PDQ(s) they gave you, you will need to prepare your case for a medical waiver.
 Basically, you will need to get a doctor or medical specialist to review each item for which you received a TDQ or PDQ.
-The doctor will need to write a note on his or her letterhead with the date, your medical history for that condition, your current condition, and whether or not you are physically capable of serving in the military, based on his or her assessment.
+The doctor will need to write a note on his or her letterhead with the date, your medical history for that condition, your current condition and whether or not you are physically capable of serving in the military, based on his or her assessment.

 Once you have these letters, you will need to submit them and a new 2807-2 to your recruiter.
 Your recruiter will then start the waiver process by sending the forms and supplemental information to the Surgeon General’s Office for your branch of service.
-The Surgeon Generals Bureau may or may not request additional information.
+The Surgeon General’s Bureau may or may not request additional information.

-The Medical Waiver Process Can Be Time Consuming
+The Medical Waiver Process Can Be Time-Consuming

 I had to get medical waivers to join the Air National Guard – the waivers were required because I had two knee surgeries while I was on active duty.
-Because I had a history of surgery, I needed to get a physical from an orthopedic surgeon who looked at my health history, gave me an exam, and stated I was physically fit to serve again.
-The process for me to join the ANG took about 6 months from start to finish.
+Because I had a history of surgery, I needed to get a physical from an orthopedic surgeon who looked at my health history, gave me an exam and stated I was physically fit to serve again.
+The process for me to join the ANG took about six months from start to finish.
 It went like this:

 - Set up medical appointments with specialists.

-- Waiver approved; scheduled for a physical at MEPS.
+- Waiver approved; scheduled physical at MEPS.

-- Physical declined by MEPS (this will happen almost 100% of the time, because of the PDQs).
+- Physical declined by MEPS (this will happen almost 100% of the time because of the PDQs).
 My physical was good with the exception of the items we already knew about.
 MEPS recommended a medical waiver based on my physical and supporting documentation.

 - MEPS forwarded my physical and all documentation to the Surgeon General’s Office for a waiver.

-- Waiver Approved.
+- Waiver approved.

-This process can take months, depending on the complexity of your case, your medical conditions, how long it takes to get your medical exams and letters, how busy MEPS and the SG’s office are, and other factors (the summer is the worst time because this is when MEPS processes thousands of recent high school and college graduates).
+This process can take months, depending on the complexity of your case, your medical conditions, how long it takes to get your medical exams and letters, how busy MEPS and the SG’s office are and other factors.
+(The summer is the worst time because this is when MEPS processes thousands of recent high school and college graduates.)